JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 install.packages("golem")
 ```

-After installing golem from CRAN, we can create an application with the `golem::create_golem` function; it's very similar to `usethis::create_package`, only it prepares a package specifically to build Shiny applications.
+After installing golem from CRAN\index{CRAN}, we can create an application with the `golem::create_golem` function; it's very similar to `usethis::create_package`, only it prepares a package specifically to build Shiny applications.

 ```r
 golem::create_golem("vuer")
 ```

 From within a golem application, one uses a scaffold specifically designed for this with `scaffold_golem`.
 Note that this does not mean other scaffolds will not work, custom Shiny inputs and outputs can also be created with `scaffold_input` and `scaffold_output`, respectively.
 The `scaffold_golem` function takes two core arguments; `vue` and `react`.
-Setting either of these to `TRUE` will prepare a scaffold specifically designed to support either Vue or React.
+Setting either of these to `TRUE` will prepare a scaffold\index{scaffold} specifically designed to support either Vue\index{Vue} or React.

 The reason these arguments exist is that webpack requires further configuration that can be tricky to set up manually.
 Moreover, Vue supports (but does not require) `.vue` files; these can hold HTML, JavaScript, and CSS.
 One can think of such files as similar to Shiny modules; they encapsulate a part of the logic of the application for easy modularisation.

-When the `vue` argument is set to `TRUE` in `scaffold_golem`, the function does follow the usual procedure or initialising NPM, creating the various files, and directories, but in addition configures two loaders and the vue plugin.
+When the `vue` argument is set to `TRUE` in `scaffold_golem`, the function does follow the usual procedure or initialising NPM, creating the various files, and directories, but in addition configures two loaders and the vue\index{Vue} plugin.

 Loaders are transformers, they scan files in the `srcjs` directory and pre-process them.
 That allows using, for instance, the Babel compiler that will transform the latest version of JavaScript into code that every browser can run.
-This compiler is very often used, including here, to compile Vue code.
+This compiler is very often used, including here, to compile Vue\index{Vue} code.
 Since Vue allows placing CSS in `.vue` files, another loader is required; one that will look for CSS and bundle it within the JavaScript file.

-Plugins are a feature of webpack that allow extending its functionalities; there is one for Vue, which the function will install and configure for you.
+Plugins are a feature of webpack that allow extending its functionalities; there is one for Vue\index{Vue}, which the function will install and configure for you.

-Also, when creating a scaffold for `vue` or `react`, one can choose whether to rely on the CDN\index{CDN}, in which case they are installed as developer dependencies, or install them for production, in which case they are included in the bundle.
+Also, when creating a scaffold\index{scaffold} for `vue` or `react`, one can choose whether to rely on the CDN\index{CDN}, in which case they are installed as developer dependencies, or install them for production, in which case they are included in the bundle.
 It defaults to using the CDN; this is often advised as the CDN will serve the required files faster.

 The scaffold also sets up webpack with Babel, the transpiler that allows writing the latest JavaScript, and ensures it will run on (almost) any web browser.
 Hence, we can use ES6 notation in places.